Melanchton Siregar: Against the Dutch

 During the Operation Product and Operation Kraai launched by the Dutch to invade North Sumatra, the North Sumatra branch of Indonesian Christian Party formed the Arrow Division.
 The division was headed by Siregar as a titular colonel, codenamed Partahuluk Raso.
 Several personnel were originally his student or would become his student.
 Originally, the HQ of the division was in Pematang Siantar, but later moved to Muara.
 Together with his friend Bosar Sianipar, code named Mondar Mandir, Siregar and him became one of the most wanted figures by the Dutch Army.
 The division was widely popular in Pematang Siantar due to the divisions' all out defense against the massive Dutch army that managed to broke through the fortifications of Medan Area Lembung.

 To eliminate Siregar, the Dutch Army twice bombed the division's HQ.
 The first one was in Pematang Siantar, which forced him and his division flee to North Tapanuli.
 The second one was in Lintongnihuta, where the Dutch alleged him to be.
 In reality, his division was in another place, the Sitio-Tio Cave, not far from Lintongnihuta.

 The purpose of the Arrow Division wasn't only to fight against the Dutch.
 The division also opened trade networks so that logistics for troops can be channeled smoothly.
 Other than that, the trade network was kept by Siregar as the lifeline for the villagers who rely on farming and agriculture to live.
 To fulfil the needs, Siregar kept markets nearby opened so that villagers can trade and stockpiled the commodities of the village.
 In his meantime, he also taught villagers around him.
 To fulfill the education needs, he recruited his ex-students to be the teacher.

 Due to his concurrent position as the head of the Simalungun Volksfront in 1946 and as the head of the Defense Body of East Sumatra and Sumatra, he frequently accompanied the military commander of Indonesia to negotiate with the Dutch Army.

 Political career

 In the Parki

 Siregar was originally from the Parki party, a party similar to the Indonesian Christian Party that was located in Sumatra.
 Siregar was one of the founders of the party, and became its second chairman.
 During his time in Parki, Siregar became the working member of the City Council of Pematang Siantar.
-Parki officially merged into Parkindo in its congress on Parapat from 10–20 April 1947.
+Parki officially merged into Parkindo in its congress on Parapat from 10 to 20 April 1947.